 We tested the 34" LG 34WK95U, which is the only model available.

-If someone comes across a different type of panel or if their monitor doesn't correspond to our review, let us know and we will update the review.
-Note that some tests such as the gray uniformity may vary between individual units.
+If someone comes across a different type of panel or if their monitor doesn't correspond to our review, let us know and we'll update the review.
+Note that some tests like the gray uniformity may vary between individual units.

 |Model||Size||Native Resolution||Refresh rate|